nrfconnect/sdk-nrf/doc/nrf/protocols/matter/index.rst

    These changes are listed in the Matter fork section of the |NCS| :ref:`release_notes`.

 .. important::
-   For Matter over Thread samples, starting with |NCS| v2.6.0, the default cryptography backend is Arm PSA Crypto API instead of Mbed TLS, which was used in earlier versions.
+   For Matter over Thread samples, starting with |NCS| releases after v2.5.2, the default cryptography backend is Arm PSA Crypto API instead of Mbed TLS, which was used in earlier versions.
    To :ref:`inherit Thread certification <ug_matter_device_certification_reqs_dependent>` from Nordic Semiconductor, you must use the PSA Crypto API backend.
    See the :ref:`migration guide <migration_2.6>` to learn about all changes if you are migrating from an earlier version of the |NCS|.